 If you have a push-pull or slide valve, follow the directions above.
 If you have a DE filter, then recharge the filter with DE.

 Cartridge filters don’t have backwash valves, meaning each system differs.
 If you have a hose bib plumbed into the line, you can drain the water down to the desired level.

 Make sure to turn off the skimmer suction line to prevent air from being sucked into it and causing damage to your pump motor.

 Pool Overflowing From Rain

-As we stated earlier, a normal storm with average waterfall shouldn’t be a problem, since your drains and skimmers should be able to handle the additional water.
-Pool builders generally plan for coping to be roughly two inches below the level of your home during construction to safeguard against flooding.
-If your area is inundated with water after more severe storms, as you might experience when a hurricane, tropical storm or another heavy storm strikes nearby, your area will likely experience flooding.
-If you get more than five inches of rain in an hour, or if your pool wasn’t properly designed with sufficient overflows, then your pool may overflow, which can put you at risk of water getting inside of your home and causing serious damage.
+As we stated earlier, a typical storm with an average waterfall shouldn’t be a problem since your drains and skimmers should be able to handle the additional water.
+Pool builders generally plan for coping with being roughly two inches below the level of your home during construction to safeguard against flooding.
+If your area is inundated with water after more severe storms, as you might experience when a hurricane, tropical storm, or another heavy storm strikes nearby, your area will likely experience flooding.
+If you get more than five inches of rain in an hour, or if your pool wasn’t designed adequately with sufficient overflows, your pool may overflow, putting you at risk of water getting inside your home and causing severe damage.

 As your pool fills with water, it may overflow into your yard.
-When this rainwater mixes with dirt, mulch and vegetation, it can upset the chemical balance in your pool.
-By adding algaecide before a storm, you can help combat some of the effects and the pending algae bloom that can follow.
+When this rainwater mixes with dirt, mulch, and vegetation, it can upset the chemical balance in your pool.
+Adding algaecide before a storm can help combat some effects and the pending algae bloom that can follow.